bowenyu066/language-shapes-reasoning/final_blog.md

 ![Figure 9: GSM8K accuracy across languages (English and Chinese)](/figures/en_vs_zh_gsm8k.png)

-This stark contrast reveals that the performance gap is not intrinsic to the Chinese representation—if it were, Qwen would also struggle.
+This stark contrast reveals that the performance gap is not intrinsic to the Chinese representation.
+If it were, Qwen would also struggle.
 Instead, Llama's performance decline reflects its insufficient exposure to Chinese during training.
 The representation itself supports effective reasoning; the model simply hasn't learned to exploit it.

 **Per-Question Consistency Analysis.** To further examine this phenomenon, we analyzed per-question consistency across the two languages.
 For each of the 1,319 test problems, we recorded whether the model answered correctly in English, Chinese, both, or neither.